NVX-ai/nvx-consistent-api/docs/framework/command.md

 This property is used to define the authentication requirements for the command, it can be one of the following types:

 - `Everyone` means that any user can execute the command even if they are not authenticated.
-- `EveryoneAuthenticated` means that any authenticated user can execute the command, regardless of roles.
+- `EveryoneAuthenticated` means that any authenticated user can execute the command, regardless of permissions.
-- `RoleRequired` means that the user must have the specified role to execute the command.
+- `PermissionRequired` means that the user must have the specified permission to execute the command.
-- `AllRolesRequired` means that the user must have **all** the specified roles to execute the command.
+- `AllPermissionsRequired` means that the user must have **all** the specified permissions to execute the command.
-- `OneRoleRequired` means that the user must have **at least one** of the specified roles to execute the command.
+- `OnePermissionRequired` means that the user must have **at least one** of the specified permissions to execute the command.

 > This property is optional, if it is not set, the framework will use the `Everyone` authentication.
 ### UsesValidationRules